Mission History in Nigeria

 WELS has been working with Nigerian Lutherans for over 80 years.
 Our work there as part of the Synodical Conference started in 1936, but our involvement has not been a straight-line history.

 The Synodical Conference of North American surveyed this field in 1935 at the request of Ibesikpo church leaders.
 Lutheran work began in this Nigerian field in 1936, when Dr. Henry Nau (Lutheran Church—Missouri Synod) and his wife arrived for preparatory work.
 Dr. William Schweppe and his wife Leola (WELS) arrived to lead the mission in 1937.
 Through their efforts, working with established Ibesikpo churches, the Lutheran Church of Nigeria took shape.
+From 1944 to 1948, 11 expatriates were added to the missionary staff.
+Included among these were the following members of the Wisconsin Synod: Rev. and Mrs. Norbert Reim, Rev. and Mrs. George Baer, Rev. and Mrs. Edgar Greve, Rev. and Mrs. William Winter, Rev. and Mrs. Alvin Werre, and teachers E. J. Baer and R.A.
+Spangenberg.
 The church grew quickly and by 1962 numbered more than 33,000 baptized souls, approximately 200 congregations and preaching stations, 18 Nigerian pastors, 18 missionaries, and many other workers.

 The breakup of the Synodical Conference in the early 1960s brought change to this prospering mission.
 After WELS leaders explained our reasons for withdrawing from the Synodical Conference, the Lutheran Church of Nigeria decided to remain affiliated with The Lutheran Church—Missouri Synod.
 Today the Lutheran Church Nigeria, partnered with The Lutheran Church—Missouri Synod, continues to thrive with 80,000 members and 72 Nigerian pastors.